karlisFreimanis/homeAssignment20240403/README.md

 Make transfer funds api that saves transaction request
 Make queue that process new transactions
 Fail transactions that didn't process
 Add new container that process queue in background
+Write test for services
+Ask chatgpt to generate documentation for transactions and transfer fonds
 ```
 ```
 ```